MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 > [!NOTE]
 > Configuring **Start and Stop Active Directory Certificate Services** event auditing might cause restart delays when you're dealing with a large AD CS database.
 Consider removing irrelevant entries from the database.
 Alternatively, refrain from enabling this specific type of event.

-## Configure auditing for Microsoft Entra Connect
+## Configure auditing on Microsoft Entra Connect

 To configure auditing on Microsoft Entra Connect servers: